Section 86 Estate Freeze | Section 85 Rollover | Minimize Your Tax Obligations

 Paying taxes later and less of them is always a good thing.
 Thankfully, there are several provisions under the Income Tax Act that allow you to creatively freeze your assets at their current value and defer paying taxes to a later date.
-Let’s look at two of these: the Section 85 Rollover and Estate Freeze.
+Let’s look at two of these: the Section 85 Rollover and the Section 86 Estate Freeze.

 The section 85 Rollover is a tax saving tool that allows you to transfer property to a Canadian corporation without incurring immediate tax consequences.
 An Estate Freeze allows you to “freeze” the corporation’s assets at either cost or fair market value so that any future growth in the value of these assets accrues to the next generation.